QuentinRa/blog.quentinra.dev/info/sql/index.md

 > * DML (Data Manipulation): Select, Insert, Update, Delete
 > * DDL (Data Definition): Create, Alter, Drop
 > * DCL (Data control): Grant, Revoke

+> ☑✅ **Primary and Foreign keys** ☑✅
+>
+> **YOU MUST KNOW THIS**.
+The primary key is explained in the previous section.
+This is usually one attribute called "id" which is an artificial key.
+A **Foreign key** is a set of attributes (=keys) which are taking values from another key.
+>
+> For instance, a customer(c_id, c_name, ...) will make purchases(p_id, date, description, ...).
+You will add in the table purchases an attribute "c_id" (the name does not matters) taking values from the table "customer".
+You should see this as referencing a customer inside another table.

 <hr class="sr">